Belgium country brief

 Bilateral economic relationship

-Total merchandise trade between Belgium and Australia in 2015 was A$2.9 billion.
-Belgian foreign direct investment (FDI) in Australia was approximately $2.2 billion in 2015.
+Total goods and services trade between Belgium and Australia in 2018 was $3.4 billion.
+Belgian foreign direct investment (FDI) in Australia was approximately $5.4 billion in 2018.
 Australia has traditionally maintained a strong investment relationship with Belgium.
-Belgian investment into Australia includes infrastructure (dredging); mining and resources; financial services; agribusiness; food technology; transport; ITC; biotech and medical devices sectors.
+Belgian investment into Australia includes infrastructure (dredging); construction; mining and resources; financial services; agribusiness; food technology; transport; ITC; biotech and medical devices sectors.